Messier 85 (M 85)

 Introduction | Map | My Own Photos | Own Observations | References

 On this page I collect my observations of the elliptic galaxy M 85 (NGC 4382) in the constellation Coma Berenices (since June 2020 with supernova 2020nlp).
-The smaller spiral galaxy NGC 4394 is in the same field of view.
+The smaller barred spiral galaxy NGC 4394 is in the same field of view, as well as a few other galaxies.

 Introduction